Preface

 404.html and index.html are unique pages.
 Jekyll builds and serves automatically one and only one of them at a time.

-sitemap.xml instead is none other than a Sitemap index which points to the other localized sitemaps in the respective language subfolders (read the section Multilingual sitemaps for more details).
+sitemap.xml is a Sitemap index which points to other localized sitemaps in the respective language subfolders (read the section Multilingual sitemaps for more details).

 Posts